How does our inner drive liberate in life: by a job or profession?

 She asked me how I’m hoping to sell today.

-With my confidence, I told her my aim is not to go home without selling at least one pad.
+With my confidence, I told her my aim is not to go home without selling at least two pad.

 She was an adult woman, and looked at me as she was carrying her grandson by her waist.